 Optical Power and Magnification

 The available close-up wet lenses for compact cameras are generally distinguished by price, mount type, and magnifying power, which is given in diopters, a unit of measurement of the optical power.
 The number of diopters for a given lens is useful for the purposes of comparison, but the actual achievable magnification depends on your camera lens and housing port configuration.
-For example, according to Nauticam, pairing the Compact Macro Converter (CMC-1) below with the Panasonic DMC-LX7 achieves a maximum magnification of 1.9x, while with Sony RX100 Mark IV, it’s up to 2.3x, and with the Canon PowerShot G7 X, as much as 3x magnification—significant differences.
+For example, according to Nauticam, pairing the Compact Macro Converter (CMC-1) below with the Panasonic DMC-LX7 achieves a maximum magnification of 1.9x, while with Sony RX100 Mark V, it’s up to 2.3x, and with the Canon PowerShot G7 X Mark II, as much as 3x magnification—significant differences.
 (Read about the optical considerations behind close-up lenses in Part 2B of DPG’s “Super Macro Underwater Photography – The Definitive Guide.”)